-In Harris County, Texas fifteen courts are dedicated to family law matters.
+In Harris County, TX a total of 18 courts handle matters under the Texas Family Code.
 Each is numbered by the legislature when it’s established.
-The number has nothing to do with the floor the court is on or its importance.
+The number has nothing to do with the floor the court is on or its importanc.

 What are the 10 Family Courts In Harris County, Texas?